-246. When SMSFs transfer from one auditor to another, the new auditor needs to follow ASA 510 to determine whether the opening balances contain misstatements that materially affect the current period's financial report, whether the prior year closing balances have been correctly brought forward and that appropriate accounting policies are applied consistently.
-The auditor obtains the prior year signed audit report and undertakes further investigation if the report was modified.
+292. When a SMSFs audit is transferred from one auditor to another, the new auditor needs to adhere to the requirements of ASA 510 to determine whether the opening balances contain misstatements that materially affect the current period's financial report, whether the prior year closing balances have been correctly brought forward and that appropriate accounting policies are applied consistently.
+The auditor obtains the prior year signed auditor's report and undertakes further investigation if the report was modified.